SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 We can also get a direct integration without relying on a specific Morph creation.

 We first create a presenter named `SpAthensExamplePresenter`.
-This is this presenter that will support the actual rendering drawn using Athens.
+This is the presenter that will support the actual rendering drawn using Athens.

 ```